augerai/a2ml/docs/source/dev/quickstart.rst

 Predict
 -------

-To use the deployed model/s pass a file of new observations with the target ommited.
+To use the deployed model(s), pass a file of new observations with the target omitted.

 .. code-block:: python